-A warning: Problematic situation in two-class case (occurs seldom in practice) - ► Assume two classes can be separated perfectly by a line/hyperplane in predictor space.
-The classes are then called linearly separable. - ▶ In this situation, logistic regression tries to fit a step-like function, which forces the intercept to $-\infty$ and the corresponding predictor coefficient to $+\infty$.
-Classification with focus on the feature/predictor space Motivation for a different viewpoint: Nearest centroids
+A warning: Problematic situation in two-class case (occurs seldom in practice)

+- Assume two classes can be separated perfectly by a line/hyperplane in predictor space.
+The classes are then called linearly separable. - In this situation, logistic regression tries to fit a step-like function, which forces the intercept to -∞ and the corresponding predictor coefficient to +∞. - Over-dispersion more variance than model assumed careful with p-values etc.